In advice journeys, trust is built through small, repeatable moments - including how you request, send, and handle sensitive information.

 He described it as safeguarding: reducing exposure to avoidable issues that could damage trust, create complaints, or consume time and attention in remediation.

-That perspective aligns with how many small professional firms think about cyber resilience - as both an efficiency gain and way to avoid paying the “incident tax” later.
+That perspective aligns with how many small professional firms think about cyber resilience: treating protection as both an efficiency gain and a way to avoid paying the "incident tax" later.

-For clients who prefer email - or where the portal experience is likely to slow things down - it provides advisers with a secure channel that remains straightforward to use.
+For clients who prefer email - or where the portal experience is likely to slow things down - Mailock gives advisers a secure channel that remains straightforward to use.

 "It's easy to understand, reasonably priced for what it delivers, and does exactly what I need right now."